wfjm/mvs38j-langtest/jobs/README.md

 - if required, special job parameters used by the template

 ### <a id="types">Available Job Types</a>
-For some test cases several job types are provided
+For most test cases several job types are provided

 | Case ID | Job Type | Decription |
 | :-----: | -------- | --------- |